KVSSetty/ML-DL-notebooks-on-Binder/README.md

 ### Binder Compatible DL and ML Notebooks
-In this repository you will  find few  Machine Learning and Deep Learning tutorials written by me using **Jupyetr lab**.
+In this repository you will  find few  Machine Learning and Deep Learning tutorials written by me.
 And they are Binder compatible so you can use these interactive and reproduceible notebooks with the given binder link or **Binder-Launch** icon and use it without installing any other software including python and jupyter on your system.
-The only needed tool is a latest version a Internet browser.
+The only needed tool is a latest version Internet browser in your system..

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/KVSSetty/ML-DL-notebooks-on-Binder/master)